petrjakubec/backupninja/README.md

 after that you can log into db by password
 ```
 # mysql -u root -p
+> exit
 ```

 # backupninja

-configuration of backupninja can be easily done through tool **ninjahelper**
+Manual configuration of backupninja can be easily done through tool **ninjahelper**.

-20.mysql is a example of configuretion which will create uncompressed sqldump from all databases (if you have more dbs, it would be better specify separate job for each one by using ninjahelper).
+File /etc/backup.d/20.mysql is a example of configuration which will create uncompressed sqldump from all databases (if you have more dbs, it'd be better specify separate job for each one by using ninjahelper).

 /etc/backup.d/20.mysql

-you can run the job instantly:
+For test reasons you can run the job instantly:
 ```
 # backupninja --now --debug
 ```